Evidence for a high-z ISW signal from supervoids in the distribution of eBOSS quasars

+While the $R\sim100~\mpc$ scales that we probe using the eBOSS supervoid sample suggest that a linear ISW approach is a fair approximation, we also considered the role of possible \emph{second-order} RS effects beyond the linear signal.
+It is important to note that N-body simulation analyses have shown \citep[see e.g.][]{Cai2010} that about $30\%$ of the central temperature imprint from an extended under-density at $z\approx2$ can be sourced by non-linear RS terms in this limit of fading linear ISW signals.
+However, the RS effect in the centres of voids acts to \emph{reinforce} the linear ISW signal and, assuming $\Lambda$CDM physics, makes a central cold spot slightly colder.
+This is contrary to the apparent hot spot ISW signal that we observed in our noisy measurements at $z\gtrsim1.5$.

 In Figure \ref{fig:figure_6}, we provide comparisons to existing low-$z$ results from BOSS and DES Y3 data, and visualize the redshift trends in ISW anomalies.
-For completeness, we also include the formal ISW amplitude enhancement ($A_\mathrm{ISW}\approx5.5$) required to fully explain the CMB \emph{Cold Spot} as an ISW imprint from the Eridanus supervoid it is aligned with \citep[see e.g.][]{SzapudiEtAl2014,KovacsJGB2015,Kovacs2020}.
+For completeness, we also include the formal ISW amplitude enhancement ($A_\mathrm{ISW}\approx5.5$) required to fully explain the CMB \emph{Cold Spot} as an ISW imprint from the Eridanus supervoid it is aligned with \citep[see e.g.][]{SzapudiEtAl2014,KovacsJGB2015,Kovacs2020,Kovacs2022a}.
 Interestingly, it also follows the same ISW anomaly trend at very low redshifts ($z\approx0.15$).